mongodb/specifications/source/ocsp-support/ocsp-support.rst

 =================

-We have chosen not to force drivers whose TLS libraries do not support OCSP/stapling “out of the box” to implement OCSP support due to the extra work and research that this might require.
-Similarly, this specification uses “SHOULD” more commonly (when other specs would prefer “MUST”) to account for the fact that some drivers may not be able to fully customize OCSP behavior in their TLS library.
+We have chosen not to force drivers whose TLS libraries do not support OCSP/stapling "out of the box" to implement OCSP support due to the extra work and research that this might require.
+Similarly, this specification uses "SHOULD" more commonly (when other specs would prefer "MUST") to account for the fact that some drivers may not be able to fully customize OCSP behavior in their TLS library.

 We are requiring drivers to support both stapled OCSP and non-stapled OCSP in order to support revocation checking for server versions in Atlas that do not support stapling, especially after Atlas switches to Let’s Encrypt certificates (which do not have CRLs).
-Additionally, even when servers do support stapling, in the case of a non-“Must Staple” certificate (which is the type that Atlas is planning to use), if the server is unable to contact the OCSP responder (e.g. due to a network error) and staple a certificate, the driver being able to query the
+Additionally, even when servers do support stapling, in the case of a non-"Must Staple" certificate (which is the type that Atlas is planning to use), if the server is unable to contact the OCSP responder (e.g. due to a network error) and staple a certificate, the driver being able to query the